canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    -  The version of Ubuntu Server 18.04 described here can be obtained from https://www.ubuntu.com/download/server.

-   -  Ubuntu will need access to several network sites in order to function properly.
-These include repositories at ``archive.ubuntu.com`` (or a regional mirror), Ubuntu's PPA site at ``ppa.launchpad.net``, and Ubuntu's key server at ``keyserver.canonical.com``.
+   -  Ubuntu may need access to several network sites in order to function properly.
+These include repositories at ``archive.ubuntu.com`` (or a regional mirror), Ubuntu's PPA site at ``ppa.launchpad.net``, and Ubuntu's key server at ``keyserver.ubuntu.com``.
 (You may instead use local mirrors of the archive and PPA sites.)
 If your site implements strict outgoing firewall rules, you may need to open access to these sites on ports 80 and/or 443.